 Rebuilding Trust After Betrayal

-Joyful Daddy: "How can couples rebuild trust after a major betrayal?"
+Joyful Daddy: "Can trust be rebuilt after betrayal?"

 Advice for Engaged Couples

-Joyful Daddy: "What's one piece of advice you'd give to every engaged couple?"
+Joyful Daddy: "What advice would you give to engaged couples?"

-Joyful Daddy: "What's a myth about marriage that you wish would disappear?"
+Joyful Daddy: "What's one myth about marriage that isn't true?"

 Dr. Chen: "That happy couples don't fight.
 Every couple fights.
-Every couple hurts each other.
-The difference isn't whether you fight—it's whether you repair.
+The difference is whether they repair and reconnect afterward."

 The Most Hopeful Thing